 - Avoid including the name of the Quality Data Model data element to which the value set will be linked if the value set is to be referenced as part of a Clinical Quality Measure.

-- Do not include the name of the Program that sponsors the system in which the value set is used, unless it describes a primary distinguishing characteristic of the value set.
+- Do not include the name of the program that sponsors the value set, unless the program name describes a primary distinguishing characteristic of the value set.

 - Do not include the name of the code system used to obtain the concepts, unless it describes a primary distinguishing characteristic of the value set.
 For example, extensional value sets that belong to a grouping value set might be an appropriate case in which you would include the code system name.